chucktrukk/sunny-day-for-gmail/README.md

 ## How to install it?

-Download the zipfile , uncompress it and drag the sunny-day.crx file to a chrome window.
+Go to the official chrome extension webpage https://chrome.google.com/webstore/detail/sunny-day-for-gmail/akhgnpjndpcijeeipkamhlamgoeiaclp and click "Add to Chrome".